Features

 Flexible

-Flexible means being able to trade at different markets at different parts in the world.
+Flexible means being able to trade at different markets in different parts of the world.
 This implies:

 • Support for trading assets in different currencies at the same time